HUMAN MOLECULAR GENETICS - GENOTOXICITY

 Assessment methods and criteria

 The assessment will be done through a final oral exam.
+The exam will be carried out face to face or remotely in case of severe problems.

 The oral examination will aim to test the knowledge and ability of understanding of the various topics covered during the lessons and to highlight the ability of the student to make connections between topics.
 With regard to scientific articles analyzed in the classroom, the students must also demonstrate their ability in analyse the scientific subject treated, their understanding of the experiments carried out, the results obtained and their interpretation.
 This examination will assess the students' ability to apply knowledge to specific problems, to connect the various acquired knowledge and to give a critical judgment and also their ability to communicate the knowledge learned.